 The HMRC-approved mileage rates apply to employees using their personal vehicles for business purposes.
 You cannot claim additional running costs (such as MOTs or repairs) separately, as these are already factored into the mileage rate.

-If you use a company car, you can only claim tax relief on fuel or electricity used for business travel, and accurate mileage and fuel logs must be kept.
+If you use a company car, you can only claim tax relief or reimbursement on fuel or electricity used for business travel, and accurate mileage and fuel records must be kept.
+Company car claims usually follow HMRC’s Advisory Fuel Rates, rather than the standard 45p or 25p mileage allowance.

-Employers may reimburse mileage through Mileage Allowance Payments (MAPs).
-If the payments are below the approved rate, the employee may claim the difference as tax relief.
+Employers may reimburse mileage through Mileage Allowance Payments, also known as MAPs.
+If the payments are below the approved HMRC rate, the employee may be able to claim Mileage Allowance Relief on the difference.

 Mileage Allowance for the Self-Employed